voicegain/platform/ANNOUNCE.md

+### Minor release 1.111.0 is scheduled for 11/10/2024 between 11pm and 12am US Central Time

+Details TBD ...

 ### Minor release 1.110.0 is scheduled for 10/29/2024 between 11pm and 12am US Central Time

 **Key changes related to the core APIs**